This article was published on: 03/2/21 9:53 AM

 - Custom made foot orthotics

-A combination of two or more recommendations are often required.
+A combination of two or more recommendations are often given.

-A Canadian Certified Pedorthist is a trained professional that can help all ages.
+A Canadian Certified Pedorthist is a trained professional that can help people all ages.
+They do not require a medical referral, but for insurance purposes, you may require a medical referral for one or more treatment recommendations provided.
 If your child is experiencing any signs or symptoms listed above, contact your local Pedorthist to determine if treatment is right for your child.
 In the end, our goal is to promote a proactive approach to better body mechanics that will allow children to play and grow optimally.

 Written by: Vanessa Raffa-Derita, BioPed London East